 The Cathedral Basilica of St. Francis of Assisi

 Just one block from the historic Plaza, you will find the photogenic Cathedral Basilica of St. Francis of Assisi.
-Arguably the most recognizable building in The City Different, this location framed one of the most iconic photos of Danny DeVito and Arnold Schwarzenegger in the movie “Twins.”
+Arguably the most recognizable building in The City Different, this church framed this famous scene with Danny DeVito and Arnold Schwarzenegger in the movie Twins.